 The spectrum integrated over the entire disk is the sum of a large number of blackbody spectra (one for each synthetic pixel in the computer program, of which there are 785,000+) spanning a range of temperatures from T0 down to below 4000°K -- 3815°K at the extreme edge of the disk, though this minimum value is somewhat superfluous since it depends on the chosen pixel resolution, which was set arbitrarily at 1.8 arc-seconds, or ~700 km on the sun.

 The net, integrated spectrum could be described as a blackbody spectrum "smeared out" (or broadened) in wavelength slightly.
 It's rather remarkable that it's visual, CIE chromaticity coordinates are virtually indistinguishable from a simple blackbody with a single temperature, maybe ±6-8°K different when expressed in that fashion.
 The CIE chromaticity coordinates only differ from those of a pure blackbody by about 0.0001 in both x and y.
 For those familiar with the locus of Planckian radiators in the standard CIE chromaticity diagram (at right), the spectra integrated over the sun's disk lie just 'inside' or on the concave side of this line, practically touching it; at the resolution of computer graphics the distance from the line is less than the thickness of the line.
 Another way to look at it is the smearing out causes the summation spectrum to look like a blackbody spectrum with its peak leveled off some, which makes it slightly deficient in generally the greenish wavelengths at these temperatures, compared to a blackbody spectrum itself.
 Hence the small shift in the other direction from green in the chromaticity diagram away from the blackbody locus.
+The other way to understand this is that the sum of any two illuminants has chromaticity coordinates in between the coordinates of the two sources; since the locus of Planckian radiators in the chromaticity diagram is concave, the sum of a bunch of such radiators of similar temperatures is necessarily going to be below the locus.

 What happens after first contact is the integrated color first becomes slightly bluer and hotter, because the moon is covering up parts of the cooler, redder, more heavily limb darkened areas of the sun near the contact point.
 About 20 minutes after first contact, the effective temperature of the integrated light from the sun reaches a maximum Tmax ≈ 5795°K before reversing and coming back down.
 At this point, the overall light level is only down ~14% (0.065 in the Log, or a little more than 1/5th 'stop' photographically) from its uneclipsed level.